Cooking On The Ranch

 • Next time you make a big pot of beans, like this recipe for Cowboy Beans, don’t forget a topping of these onions.
 It’s crazy delicious.

-• Pickled red onions for tacos are a “must” for this Pulled Pork Taco Recipe.
+• Pickled red onions for tacos are a “must” for Pork Carnitas Tacos.
 Sprinkle a couple of pickled red onions over your tender pork tacos for an exciting sweet salty flavor combination.

 • Don’t forget about burgers.
 Try them on these Jalapeno Steak Sauce Burgers.